newrelic/newrelic-databricks-integration/README.md

 value of this parameter _must not_ include the `https://` prefix, e.g.
 `https://my-databricks-instance-name.cloud.databricks.com`.

-This parameter is required when the collection of Spark telemetry for Spark running on Databricks is [enabled](#databricks-spark-enabled).
-Note that this does not apply when the integration is [deployed directly on the driver node](#deploy-the-integration-on-the-driver-node-of-a-databricks-cluster) via the provided [init script](./init/cluster_init_integration.sh).
-This parameter is unused in that scenario.

 The workspace host can also be specified using the `DATABRICKS_HOST` environment variable.